rsdoiel/schemathing-js/README.md

 * isSimilar() - checks if an object has same properties (other object could have additional properties) ++ _an object_ (required)
-* strictSimilar() - both objects mutually have the same property names ++ _an object_ (required)
+* strictIsSimilar() - both objects mutually have the same property names ++ _an object_ (required)
 * equal() - Check to see if properties in common are equal (==).
 ++ _an object_ (required)